kenken28/vpn/README.md

 * 4. Enter the key, SERVER IP address, and port number as prumpted
 * 5. ## Wait for Key Establishment and Mutual Authentication ##
 * 6. Enter message to be sent followed with "@s" at either SERVER side or CLIENT side (Accept newline character. '@s' must be at the end to end message input)
-* 7. Enter "@r" at the opposite side to recieve a message (if n messages have been sent, Enter "@r" for n times to recieve all messages)
+* 7. Enter "@r" at the opposite side to receive a message (if n messages have been sent, Enter "@r" for n times to recieve all messages)
 * 8. Repeat step 6-7
 * 9. Enter "@e" to exit